points4host/p4h-convert-arabic-numbers/README.md

 # Convert Arabic Numbers To English Numbers

-A simple package to convert Arabic numbers to English numbers.
+A simple JavaScript library to convert Arabic numbers to English numbers.

 ## Getting Started